IBM/Everything-As-Code-Workshop/docs/IaC-and-config-management/README.md

 1. Then select `API keys` on the left of the page.

 1. Click on the `Create an IBM Cloud API key` button.
 Name the key `awx` or whatever you wish.
+Click `create`.

 1. Then, click on the `Copy` button to copy the new key.
 Paste this key in a temporary doc for now or save it in a key manager.
 We will use this later.